Pillar Guides6 min read

 E-commerce company: Wanted $50,000 custom recommendation engine.
 Audit showed Shopify's existing features were disabled.
 Redirected budget to customer service automation for 20x more ROI.

-Do we have to use Centurion AI for implementation?
+Do we have to use Verdant AI Partners for implementation?
 No. The deliverables work regardless of who implements them.
 Some clients self-implement, some use other vendors, some work with us.

 Can we do a Strategy Audit ourselves?
 It's difficult to audit your own business objectively.
 You're too close to the processes and likely lack AI market knowledge to match opportunities to the right tools.